Fallsburg, New York: Colleges and universities

 Two colleges in the area serve Fallsburg.
-Sullivan County Community College is located in Fallsburg and is a two-year community college.
-Yeshiva Gedolah Zichron Moshe is a rabbinical college located in South Fallsburg.
+Sullivan County Community College, now known as SUNY Sullivan, is located in Fallsburg and is a two-year community college.
+Yeshiva Gedolah Zichron Moshe is a rabbinical college located in Fallsburg.

 Summer camps

 Stagedoor Manor is a performing arts summer camp located in Loch Sheldrake, New York.
 Each summer, Stagedoor Manor holds three three-week-long sessions that start in late June and end in late August.
 Approximately 280 campers, ranging in age from 10 to 18, attend each session.

-Lansmans Day Camp located on Murphy Road in Woodbourne, N. Y. is the longest continuous running day camp in Sullivan County.
+There are numerous summer day camps and summer sleepaway camps in the township.
+Lansman's Day Camp. located on Murphy Road in Woodbourne, New York, is the longest continuous operating day camp in Sullivan County.
 The day camp first opened its doors in the summer of 1949.
-LDC has a 8 week session starting the end of June.
+LDC has an eight-week session starting the end of June.
 Lesser periods of half season and weekly sessions are available.
-Age ranges from 3 (nursery) to senior campers at 13-14 yrs old.
-LDC boasts heated swimming pool, swim instruction, basketball courts, four tennis courts, baseball / softball fields, soccer, arts and crafts program, performing arts & drama with stage facilities, operating restaurant, a full professional staff all on over 100 pristine protected areas.
-The camp offers busing and is open to the public.
-Staff is run by many of the local teachers and other professional camp directors and administrators.
-The camp is non-denominational.
-The website is: www.lansmansdaycamp.com.
+Age ranges from three (nursery) to "senior" campers at 13 and 14 years old.